Laav7575/CS348Project/README.md

    - **Overall Best Match**, prioritizing cars that meet multiple criteria
    Users can filter recommendations by: **All**, **Make**, **Price**, or **Year**.
    The system is powered by MySQL **Views** that compute relevance based on user folder data.

+  8. **Car Reviews & Comments**
+   Users can leave reviews and comments on individual cars, and update them at any time.
+Enables community-driven discussion and sharing of feedback.
 ---
 ## Milestone 2
 ### Implemented Functionalities